jshvarts/MosbyMVP/conductor-dagger-sample/README.md

 `GithubDataStore` uses `GithubService` to populate `GithubRepo` POJOs.

-`GithubDataStore` is injected into Use Cases which are in turn injected into Presenters via Dagger 2.
+`RetrofitGithubDataStore` is injected into Presenters via `GithubDataStore` from Domain layer interface.
+Presenters interact with Data layer only through Domain layer so the Data layer implementations can be easily swapped and to improve testability.

 ## View